 Removing Derelict Vessels and Marine Debris from Weeks Bay and Its Tributaries

-The Weeks Bay Foundation and Weeks Bay National Estuarine Research Reserve are working to remove several abandoned boats and large marine debris from Weeks Bay and its tributaries.The project will include an outreach component to help community members understand the dangers of derelict vessels and large-scale marine debris.
+The Weeks Bay Foundation and Weeks Bay National Estuarine Research Reserve worked to remove several abandoned boats and large marine debris from Weeks Bay and its tributaries.The project included an outreach component to help community members understand the dangers of derelict vessels and large-scale marine debris.

 Type of Project: Community-based Marine Debris Removal Grant